Note: this is a work in progress! To do: provide version for your average non-astronomer, vs. a version for astronomers.

 Information about the orbits, observations, etc. of various solar systems are available on this site, and some others, in the form of "pseudo-MPECs".
 The name is a tip of the hat to the MPECs (Minor Planet Electronic Circulars) distributed by the Minor Planet Center, the official clearinghouse for astrometric data.
 Pseudo-MPECs look approximately like the MPC's MPECs, but are generated using Find_Orb (software to determine the orbit of an object from observations).

 The MPC's MPECs give data for asteroids, comets, and certain natural satellites.
-Pseudo-MPECs on this site and others also give data for these; they also cover artificial satellites and some planets.
+Pseudo-MPECs on this site and others do so as well, but extend the idea to include some artificial satellites and planets.

 Each pseudo-MPEC lists the astrometry (the raw observational data used to compute an orbit), the observing stations (which observatories gathered the data, and who did the observing, who analyzed the observations, and what equipment they used), orbital elements (a description of the shape and size and orientation of the orbit), residuals (how much the observations differ from the "computed" data), and, almost always, ephemerides (a table showing where the object is expected to be over a certain time span, or sometimes where it was before the observations were made).